klust/LUMI-BE-training-materials/docs/intro-evolving/03_LUMI_access.md

     -   [restic documentation](https://restic.readthedocs.io/en/latest/)

-## Local trainings
+## Local trainings in Belgium

 Any HPC introductory training in Belgium covers logging in via ssh and transferring files.
-Such a course is a prerequisite for this section.
+Such a course is a prerequisite for this course.